Professor Tim Key piped in the haggis at the annual Wolfson Burns Night supper for his 30th consecutive year on...

 These awards have been made possible by a philanthropic legacy from the late Dr Francis Marriott and from a donation from the University’s Graduate Scholarship Matched Fund.
 The scholarships cover the cost of a full home/EU award, including the University Composition Fee, the College Fee and maintenance costs at the RC UK stipend rate.
 The awards will be made in partnership with a number of departments, faculties and centres for doctoral training that may, exceptionally, enhance an award to bring it up to the overseas fee level.
-The eligible subjects for 2016/17 will be listed here soon.

 When awarding these Scholarships, preference will be given to applicants who have listed Wolfson as their first-choice College when two (or more) candidates are of equal academic merit.

 For 2016/17 the Marriott Scholarships will be offered in partnership with the following Departments.
 Please click on the link for specific information on each scholarship.